-i.
+f.
 Over Fences Classes

 - i.
 English Equitation Over Fences- - 1.
 The Rider only is being judged. - 2.
-The rider will be judged on seat, hands, legs, feet, position, balance and control of the mount. - 3.
+The rider will be judged on seat, hands, legs, feet, position, balance, and control of the mount. - 3.
 Suitability of horse to rider shall be considered. - 4.
 Individual performance shall consist of riding over a prescribed course of at least eight fences. - 5.
-Fence heights according to size of project animal ii.
+Fence heights according to the size of the project animal ii.
 Handy Working Hunter